MarshalOfficial/lightweight-dynamic-concept/readme.md

 ## Menu

 ## Action
-for example an action metadata for update a user will be like below
+For example an action metadata for update a user will be like below, it says to front-end: we need a form with one submit button and 6 input, 2 string type input in first row,
 ```json
 {
    "parameters":[